InsanitySquared/CocoIP/README.md

 Tracking a GPS unit in real time via the internet:

-First download the two files for each device, ie serverCon.h and serverCon.cpp for the client and include it in your code using #include"serverCon.h" (assuming they are in the same directry as the code you include in of course)

-Do the same for the server code.
+Check the examples folder for a line by line breakdown of the functions and how to use them in each case (client/ server) The example code is quite self explanetory.

-TODO- finish documentation here
+TODO- finish documentation